author avatar

 ssd installation

-Most solid-state drives are not equipped with SATA3.0 cables, so they need to be purchased separately.
-It is recommended to buy a cable with a moderate price (at least ¥48 or more), and try to choose a cable with an elbow at one end and a straight end at the other end.
-It is necessary to confirm whether there are words such as SATA3 or 6Gbps on the connecting cable.
-If so, it is considered to support the SATA3.0 standard.
-When connecting, it is recommended to connect the straight end to the motherboard and the elbow end to the solid-state drive, which can make the internal wiring of the host more convenient and beautiful.
+Most solid-state drives do not come with SATA3.0 cables, so they should be purchased separately.
+It is advisable to buy a moderately priced cable with one end having an elbow and the other end being straight.
+Confirm if the connecting cable has words like SATA3 or 6Gbps, as this indicates support for the SATA3.0 standard.
+When connecting, it is recommended to attach the straight end to the motherboard and the elbow end to the solid-state drive for easier and neater internal wiring of the host.

 ssd installation